reduxframework/redux-framework/README.md

 ### Master ###

+= 3.1.4.28 =
+* font-backup in typography now appends to font-family in output and compiler.
+* More fixes for Google font css outputting.

 = 3.1.4.27 =
 * Addded output and compiler to field_image_select.
 Images will be output as 'background-image'.
 * Fixed output in field_background.